watspeed/systems-platform-security/lab1/lab1-guide.md

 If you see the confirmation message, you have now successfully installed and started Docker Engine.

-## Step 5: run the Apache Docker image as a sandboxed webserver
+## Step 5: Run the Apache Docker image as a sandboxed webserver

 The official Apache image on Docker Hub is `httpd`.
 Download the image to your VM with the `docker pull` command: